Emory University

 Estimation and inference in multivariate econometric models.
 Emphasizes understanding of methods and their properties, as distinct from their formal theoretical development.
 Practical tools for preparing and analyzing data with appropriate models are taught using econometric software.

-Income Distributions and Problems in Inequality (3rd-year undergraduate) – Fall 2014
+Income Distributions and Problems in Inequality (Undergraduate) – Fall 2014

 This course will provide an introduction to the measurement and analysis of poverty and inequality, with a particular focus on inequality and the distribution of earnings in Canada.
 We will look at trends in inequality, theories of the principal determinants of the distribution of income, and we will also review some recent empirical findings in the related literature.
 Students should be comfortable with the principles of microeconomic theory, and we will also be using concepts from elementary statistics, so prior knowledge of statistics is strongly recommended.